 Vitamin A is an antioxidant that promotes overall eye health and normal cell reproduction, which is important for preventing precancerous changes in cells.
-Vitamin A also stimulates the immune system and protects the digestive, urinary, and respiratory tracts against infection, and also plays a role in the formation of bone, growth hormones, and proteins.
+Other vitamin A health benefits are that it stimulates the immune system and protects the digestive, urinary, and respiratory tracts against infection, and also plays a role in the formation of bone, growth hormones, and proteins.

 One of the more surprising findings regarding beta-carotene was seen in the Beta-Carotene and Retinol Efficacy Trial (CARET).
 In that study, researchers found that daily supplementation with beta-carotene (30 mg) and vitamin A (as retinyl palmitate, 25,000 IU) by individuals at high risk for lung cancer because of smoking or asbestos exposure had a 28 percent increased risk of lung cancer, a 17 percent increased risk of death, and a higher rate of cardiovascular disease mortality when compared with individuals not at high risk for lung cancer.
 A six-year follow-up study noted these risks persisted even after the individuals stopped taking the supplements, although the degree of risk declined.
 (Goodman 2004)